MMVSlab/PEP_VLIB_GENERATOR/README.md

 REQUIREMENTS: Python, bash, modeller v9.25 (other versions should work but you have to change executable name in this script)

-NOTE: this is versio 0.0, which means no options: it only generates linear tetrapeptides
+NOTE: this is versio 0.0, which means no options: it only generates 160000 linear tetrapeptides

+I would appreciate if you could cite this project in your reserch report|paper|thesis.